yvoyer/domain-event/README.md

 $publisher->publishChanges($product->uncommitedEvents()); // will notify the listener and call the DoSomethingProductCreated::doSomething() method
 ```

+We currently support [third party](/docs/ports.md) adapters to allow you to plug-in the library into your infrastructure.

 ## Naming standard

 The events method on `AggregateRoot` children must be prefixed with `on` and followed by